 Being an After School Nanny covers a range of duties.
 Here are the core ones:

-The average “core” hours associated with After School Nanny work are 3-4 during term time.
+The average daily “core” hours associated with After School Nanny work are 3-4 during term time.
 This is usually 3.30pm-6.30/7.00pm.
 Some families may offer extra hours for evening babysitting or ask you if you can start an hour or so earlier than the school pick-up in order to get ahead with preparing supper for the children and maybe do a bit of tidying up and children’s laundry.

 During the school holidays families can sometimes need extra hours.
 This ranges from slightly longer afternoons to full days.
 Other families are happy just to maintain the same hours as you work during term time.
 Or you may find that it’s a mixture of the two.
 Depending on how flexible you are some families offer to “scrunch up” the hours you normally work during term time in to one or two full days during the holidays.
 Flexibility tends to be the key to making the school holiday periods work for nannies and families.